Best Email to Notion Tools in 2026 (Complete Comparison)

 Limitations:

-NotionSender is the only tool in this list that supports two-way email-Notion integration — saving emails to Notion and sending emails from Notion.
+NotionSender does two-way email-Notion integration: saving emails to Notion, and sending emails from Notion.

 Strengths: